flybywiresim/docs/docs/aircraft/common/flypados3/performance.md

 **Runway Condition**

 - This allows input of runway condition codes, from dry (6) to poor (1).
 It defaults to a dry runway.
 Although the calculations are provided for other runway conditions, be aware that MSFS 2020 currently does not simulate these surface conditions properly.
-The runway condition can be reported in the ATIS or in a SNOWTAM.
+The runway condition can be found on an ATIS report or in a SNOWTAM.
 For detailed information about RCC's see the [RWY Conditions](../../../pilots-corner/airliner/airliner-flying-guide/runway-conditions.md)

 **Wind**